-Now I love all my chickens running around annoying the shit out of me for food, I mean I swear I can’t turn around without almost stepping on the little buggers.
+Now I love all my chickens running around annoying me for food, I mean I swear I can’t turn around without almost stepping on the little buggers.
 And let’s not even get started on them bum rushing the front door every time I open it (while secretly wishing they would show the same enthusiasm for their own chicken door).
 As I was watching all my adorable chickens one day I thought to myself ‘You know what I need, an even bigger animal to try and shoo out of my house’.
 Okay, not really buuut…we all know it will end up happening.

 Truth is I like to eat turkeys….they can be super yummy if they are raised well.
 The ones you buy at the grocery store have nothing on pasture raised heritage turkeys.
-Besides like cornish cross chickens bred for the meat industry broad breasted white turkeys grow super fast and have a fuck-ton of health problems associated with their rapid weight gain.
+Besides like cornish cross chickens bred for the meat industry broad breasted white turkeys grow super fast and have a ton of health problems associated with their rapid weight gain.
 Like their hearts give out and lungs collapse if you don’t butcher them in time.
 Ummmmmm….no thank you big meat industry, you can keep your franken-turkeys.

 Why should you be raising heritage turkeys?

-- So reason one, turkeys are fucking adorable!
+- So reason one, turkeys are adorable!
 Like seriously their little snoods (that’s the dangly bit on the nose) are so ugly they’re cute.
 And they are kinda like dogs with feathers, they follow you all around the farm and love scratches.

 - They won’t just up and die on you like broad breasted white turkeys.
 Why is this good, because you can breed them and not have to buy poults every year.
 Poults go anywhere from $6-$15.